DeveloperAlly/react-moralis-livequery-ping/README.md

 1. Clone the repo `git clone https://github.com/DeveloperAlly/react-moralis-livequery-ping.git`
 2. Install dependencies `npm install`
 3. Create a Moralis server [see here for more help](https://docs.moralis.io/moralis-server/getting-started/quick-start)
-4. Deploy the contracts either through remix or using truffle `truffle migrate --network kovan`, `truffle migrate --network bsc`, `truffle migrate --network polygon`
+4. (OPTIONAL) Deploy the contracts either through remix or using truffle `truffle migrate --network kovan`, `truffle migrate --network bsc`, `truffle migrate --network polygon`.
+OR use the contract addresses found in .env.example to try this out
-5. Create a .env file `> touch .env`
+6. Create a .env file `> touch .env`
 7. Add the moralis details & the smart contract deployed addresses to the .env file (as per the .env.example file)
+8. Create a moralis sync event on your server with details
 11. Run the front end from your terminal locally >`npm run dev`
 12. Navigate to [http://localhost:3000](http://localhost:3000/) to see the app in action!